renkse/django-nav-menu/README.rst

 WARNING!!!
 -----------
-This app works only with django 1.6.5
+This app is tested only with django 1.6.5

 Quick start
 -----------